kanika26187/SMS-SPAM-DETECTION/README.md

 After downloading:

-Extract the file if needed.
+1.Extract the file if needed.

-Rename it to spam.csv and place it in your project root directory (or wherever your code is loading it from).
+2.Rename it to spam.csv and place it in your project root directory (or wherever your code is loading it from).

 # 🧹 Data Cleaning Steps